briwagner/learn-buffalo-net/content/series/part-one.md

 * background tasks
 * testing suite

-Install Buffalo following the instructions on the official site.
+Install Buffalo following the <a href="https://gobuffalo.io/documentation/getting_started/installation/">instructions on the official site</a>.
 Once that's done, we can test some commands in a shell.

 `buffalo version` will display the version number.